Table of Contents

-It is clear from the above discussion that the three factors affecting the time for sludge buildup are the rate at which the sludge is entering the bowl, which is the flow rate.
+It is clear from the above discussion that the three factors affecting the time for sludge buildup are the rate at which the sludge is entering the bowl and the flow rate.
 The amount of sludge carried by the incoming process fluid is the second factor: the solids percentage.

-Knowing the rate at which the solids are coming in, the final factor is the amount of space for these solids to collect in.
+Knowing the rate at which the solids are coming in, the final factor is the amount of space for these solids to collect.

 We discuss these three factors in detail in the following sections.
 We also point out the ways to quantify each of these parameters.

 Referring to the bowl cross-section diagram above, the bowl sludge space is the volume available for the separated sludge to accumulate in the bowl.
 Larger bowls have larger sludge space compared to smaller bowls.
 The available sludge space is proportional to the bowl size.